Pennsylvania Asbestos Exposure – LTV Steel (Formerly Known As J&L Steel)

 Asbestos exposure claims have legal time constraints (filing deadlines).
 If you have been exposed to asbestos at an LTV job site, contact a knowledgeable attorney to determine the best course of action to protect your rights.

-LTV Steel, i.e., LTV Corporation, was the third-largest steel producer in the U.S. They have undergone numerous name changes and have been involved with several industries between 1961 and 2000.
+LTV Steel (LTV Corporation) was the third-largest steel producer in the U.S. It underwent numerous name changes and was involved in several industries between 1961 and 2000.

 By 1984, the conglomerate began to divide the company by industry.
 The steel production side of the company merged with the Jones and Laughlin Steel Company, a subsidiary of Republic Steel Corporation, and became LTV Steel.

-LTV Steel filed for bankruptcy in 1986 following the severe loss of revenue due to overseas competition.
+LTV Steel filed for bankruptcy in 1986 following the severe loss of revenue because of overseas competition.
 Efforts to modernize the steel mill with more efficient technology failed to increase the company’s market share.

 In 2000, LTV Steel filed for bankruptcy again.
 This time, the company faced a mountain of lawsuits over asbestos-related illnesses from workers.
 Asbestos-laden products were heavily used in LTV Steel mills.